 Royal Dublin is a pure classic Links course located just 15 minutes from Dublin Airport on the Bull Island nature reserve.
 In 1889 Queen Victoria granted Royal Club Status.

 The Course was given a full makeover after severe damage during the second world war by none other than Harry Colt who transformed the terrain into one of the finest examples of links golf anywhere in the world.

 Royal Dublin is one of the more traditional links in Ireland like you would find in Scotland with a no hidden and everything right in front of your eyes, a simple ‘Out and Back Links’.
-The Course has a wealth of admiration from the professional golfers and Christy O’Connor was the club professional.
-O’Connor was a life member until his death in 2016.
+The Course has a wealth of admiration from the professional golfers, and Christy O’Connor was the club professional.
+O’Connor was a life member until he died in 2016.

 Royal Dublin is Ireland‘s second oldest golf course and has been involved in numerous Tour events and competitions.

 The Irish Open

 The Irish Open has been held at Royal Dublin six times and was first introduced in 1931 and has seen Seve Ballesteros, who was a huge fan of the links take multiple titles in 1983 and 1985.